 Barley should be stored in an airtight container to keep it dry.
 It can be refrigerated or frozen for up to six months.
 When buying barley in bulk, it should have a fresh smell.

-Barley can be added to soups, stews, salads, and even baked goods.
+Barley can be added to soups, stews, risottos, salads, and even baked goods.
 It’s cooked much like rice; cooking times will vary according to the variety.
-Hulled barley requires about 1 1/2 to 2 hours to cook in boiling water.
-For best results, follow the instructions on the package.
+Hulled barley requires about 45 minutes to an hour to cook in boiling water.
+For best results, follow the instructions on the package or your recipe.
 Remember: Barley is not gluten free.